dimaggiofrancesco/DATA_VISUALISATION-Graph-Interaction/README.md

 Dark Blue: y input value is definitely above the bar
 4 graduations of Blue: y input value is inside the 95% confidence interval (above the bar mean value)
 White: y value is contained in the bar
-4 graduations of Red: y input value is inside the 95% confidence interval (belove the bar mean value)
+4 graduations of Red: y input value is inside the 95% confidence interval (below the bar mean value)
 Dark Red: y input value is definitely below the bar

 **The error bars are calculated as:**